<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=758779318459048&amp;ev=PageView&amp;noscript=1">

 Recruitment marketing uses many of the same strategies as traditional marketing, and it follows a similar path.
 Marketing begins by casting a broad net with awareness campaigns and narrows down through the consideration stage and finally the interest or decision stage.
 At each stage, the target audience becomes smaller and content focuses on answering the specific questions people in that stage might have.

-These broad stages can be broken down into more specific actions, but they are all part of the talent acquisition process, as shown in the graphic below.
+These broad stages can be broken down into more specific actions, but together they create a structured approach to attracting, engaging, and converting qualified candidates.

 For example, the recruitment marketing stage will include employer brand awareness for passive candidates, direct response advertising, retargeting, and direct sourcing leading up to the application.
 After the candidate has applied, the recruiting process will kick in with screenings, interviews, offers, and the eventual hire.